 If you want to do your entire itinerary by train, take a look at the rail map of Spain which will give you prices and travel times for your trip.

 Where Should You Start Your Trip?

-Obviously, which city you can get a cheap flight to will probably dictate where you start, but, if you have a choice, go for Madrid.
+Obviously, which city you can get a cheap flight to will probably dictate where you start, but, if you have a choice, go to Madrid.
 The capital takes a little longer to appreciate, so base yourself there and give it a bit more time.

 Adding in Valencia: How Long to Spend There

-Valencia is not what I would call an 'essential' stop for your trip to Spain.
+Valencia is not what some people would call an 'essential' stop for your trip to Spain.
 It is a great weekend break in its own right: as the home of paella, it is a fantastic city to eat in, it has great beaches, and its old town feels a lot smaller than it is.
-But if you are visiting Madrid and Barcelona on one trip, you are probably a big city kinda person; Valencia will pale in comparison to to the other two.
+But if you are visiting Madrid and Barcelona on one trip, you are probably a big city kinda person; Valencia will pale in comparison to the other two.
 On the other hand, if you're trying to break up your Madrid-Barcelona vacation with a smaller stop along the way, the country's third biggest city doesn't really fit that bill.